-Data that is encrypted volume by volume instead of by file unit makes it difficult to know what kind of files are contained within the data.In addition to the aforementioned information, files that the user wishes to share can be uploaded separately, creating a more convenient and safe process.
+Data that is encrypted volume by volume instead of by file unit makes it difficult to know what kind of files are contained within the data.
+Files that the user desires to share can be uploaded independently from the aforementioned information, making the process more convenient and secure.

-As of January 2014, TeraCLOUD can only perform method 3.There are ample encrypting methods from the perspective of the customer's computer.
-Software such as "Truecrypt" and encrypted "Sparse Bundle/Disk Image" of Mac OS X are commonly used.In the case where TrueCrypt is the customer's selected choice, TeraCLOUD recommends creating with a volume ranging around 1GB.
-This is due to the occurrence of large amounts of data communication.
+There are various encrypting methods from the perspective of the customer's computer.
+VeraCrypt and the encrypted "Sparse Bundle/Disk Image" of Mac OS X are popular choices.
+If VeraCrypt is the customer's preferred encryption method, TeraCLOUD recommends starting with volume of about 1GB.
+This is due to the transfer of massive amounts of data on a regular basis.